randix/KioskContacts/README.md

 There you may switch Guided Access to on and set up the Passcode Settings.
 Read the instructions there on how to start and stop it.

+#### Privacy

+*Kiosk Contacts* collects contact information and stores it in a file inside the app.
+That information is given voluntarily, normally a person enters his or her own information into the app, with the intention of providing the information to the event host.
+This app does not use the information in any way other than simply to collect it and store it in the app.

-### Support and Information
+#### Support and Information

-Please contact  rand@randix.net or see http://www.randix.net/KioskContacts/support.html .
+Please contact  rand@randix.net or see http://randix.github.io/KioskContacts/support.html#support-and-information .

-See the document at http://www.randix.net/KioskContacts/privacy.html for information regarding the privacy aspects of the *Kiosk Contacts* app.
+See the document at http://randix.github.io/KioskContacts/support.html#privacy for information regarding the privacy aspects of the *Kiosk Contacts* app.